spring1843/go-dsa/stack/README.md

 ## Complexity

-The push and pop operations in stacks are considered O(1) operations, making them highly efficient.
-Additionally, many machines have built-in stack instruction sets, further increasing their speed and performance.
-This unique efficiency and usefulness of stacks have solidified their place as one of the most fundamental data structures, second only to [arrays](../array).
+Push and pop operations in stacks are considered O(1) operations, making them highly efficient.
+Additionally, many machines have built-in stack instruction sets, further increasing their performance.
+Stacks' unique efficiency and usefulness have solidified their place as one of the most fundamental data structures, second only to [arrays](../array).

 ## Application

 Stacks are helpful when LIFO operations are desired.
 Many [graph](../graph) problems are solved with stacks.

-Within the context of process execution, a portion of memory known as the "stack" is reserved to hold stack frames.
+During process execution, a portion of memory known as the "stack" is reserved to hold stack frames.
 Whenever a function is called, relevant data such as parameters, local variables, and return values are stored within a frame to be accessed after the function has been completed.
-As such, when an excessive number of function calls or an infinite recursive function are made, the computer's ability to store all of this information is exceeded, resulting in the well-known stack overflow error.
+As such, when an excessive number of function calls or an infinite recursive function are made, the computer's ability to store all of this information is exceeded.
+This results in the well-known stack overflow error.

 ## Rehearsal